An Explanation of the Process of Hydrolysis

 In its simplest definition, hydrolysis is a chemical reaction in which water is used to break down the bonds of a particular substance.
-In biotechnology and as far as living organisms are concerned, these substances are often polymers.
+In biotechnology and as far as living organisms are concerned, these substances are often polymers (simply put, many similar molecules can that join together).

 3 Common Types of Hydrolysis